Skip to contents

 y

 A numeric vector or matrix of observations.
 Each row represents an observation at a time step.
+If observations are not equally spaced, use the obs_times argument.

 m